forsythedev/PCA-Study/README.md

    * VPC Peering
      * _Private internal connection between two GCP VPCs_
    * Direct Peering
-     * _Using a supported ISP to connect to Google_
+     * _Where your network directly connects to and exchanges information to Google.
+You own _
    * Carrier Peering
-     * _Used for accessing Google services, not VPCs.
+     * _This is when you connect to a telecommunications network that has already setup direct peering.
+Typically sed for accessing Google services, not VPCs.
 Connect with ISPs private network._
    * Private Service Connect
  * VPN
    * Cloud VPN
+     * _Secure connection over the public internet._
  * Other
    * Public Internet
    * Shared VPC
    * Hybrid

+### Fastest to Slowest Connections
+* VPC Peering
+* Dedicated Interconnect
+* Cross Cloud Interconnect
+* Partner Interconnect
+* Direct Peering
+* Carrier Peering
+* Cloud VPN
+* Public Internet